Yuciena/wheelchair-design-platform/README.md

 #### Upload *** to the feather
 #### Upload *** to the Raspberry Pi
 #### Put the main components on the wheelchair
-Put the Raspberry Pi and power bank to the right of wheelchair main frame Put the Aurdino Mega, power bank, Feather and orientation sensor with breadboard to the left of wheelchair main frame Put the proximity sensor on the back of the wheelchair Put the vibration actuator on the front of the wheelchair where users can detect the vibration while leaning on it.
+Put the Raspberry Pi and power bank to the right of wheelchair main frame; Put the Aurdino Mega, power bank, Feather and orientation sensor with breadboard to the left of wheelchair main frame; Put the proximity sensor on the back of the wheelchair; Put the vibration actuator on the front of the wheelchair where users can detect the vibration while leaning on it.
 #### Wire the components ======> link to how to wire the hardware FIXMEXXXX
 ####